lkujaw/ast/README.md

 `./bin/package make`

+For more information, run:

+`./bin/package help`

-After the completion of a build, binaries and supporting files may be found within the arch/_platform_ directory.
+After the completion of a successful build, binaries and supporting files may be found within the arch/_platform_ directory.

-Almost all the tools in this package (including the bin/package script are self-documenting; run `<tool> --man` (or --html) for the man page for the tool.
+Many of the packaged commands (including bin/package) self-document via the --man (for the UNIX manual page) and --html options.

-(If you were used to the old AST packaging mechanism, on www.research.att.com, this repository is equivalent to downloading the INIT and ast-open packages and running `./bin/package read` on them).
+If you were accustomed to the old AST packaging mechanism, on www.research.att.com, this repository is equivalent to downloading the INIT and ast-open packages and running `./bin/package read` on them.

 ### Mac OS X